antoine71/BookScraper/README.md

 The data are saved in csv files.
 One file is created for each category as per the classification of http://books.toscrape.com/
-The files are created in the current working directory.
+The csv files are created in a sub-folder ./csv/
+The image corresponding to each book are saved in a subfolder ./images/ The image files are named as per the book universal product code.
 Existing files with the same name will be replaced.

 Operating instructions:
+1. install python3

-1. Install the python modules specified in the file requirement.txt
+2. Install the python modules specified in the file requirement.txt
-2. Navigate to the directory where you want the files to be saved
+3. Navigate to the directory where you want the files to be saved
-3. Run the python script script.py
+4. Run the python script bookscraper/script.py